michael2012z/BitBible/markdown/Etheridge/files/Luke.md

 10. And every one who shall speak a word against the Son of man, it may be forgiven him; but whoever against the Spirit of Holiness shall blaspheme, it shall not be forgiven him.

-11. And when they bring you into the synagogues, before heads and authorities, be not anxious how you shall express yourselves,Tephakun rucho, how you shall put forth the mind. or what you shall say;
+11. And when they bring you into the synagogues, before heads and authorities, be not anxious how you shall express yourselves,

 12. for the Spirit of Holiness will teach you in that hour what you ought to say.